gluehbirnenkopf/blog/_posts/2019-2-12-image-build-jib.md

 #### What does JIB offer?

 * Reproducibility - Rebuilding your container image with the same contents always generates the same image.
 Never trigger an unnecessary update again.
+This also makes the CI Image build very transparent, as developers define the build process in their build tool.
 - Fast Operations - Deploy your changes fast.
 Jib separates your application into multiple layers, splitting dependencies from classes.
 Now you don’t have to wait for Docker to rebuild your entire Java application - just deploy the layers that changed.
 - Daemonless - Reduce your CLI dependencies.
 Build your Docker image from within Maven or Gradle and push to any registry of your choice.
 No more writing Dockerfiles and calling docker build/push.

-Due to the high level of integration in your build process, JIB knows which .jar it needs to copy inside the referenced base image.
-Other build parameters like the image tag provide where your image should be published to.
-Which makes JIB easy to configure as no Dockerfile is needed.
+Due to the high level of integration in your build process, JIB has all information which .jar it needs to copy inside the referenced base image.
+Other build parameters like the image tag are providing where your image will be published to.
+This makes JIB easy to configure as no Dockerfile is needed.

 Feel free to have a look at my [Gradle JIB example](https://github.com/gluehbirnenkopf/gradle-jib) application to get familar with JIB.